 Apple’s slogans often tap into cultural, historical, or philosophical ideas, enhancing their impact. “iThink, therefore iMac,” for instance, references René Descartes’ famous phrase, imbuing the message with a philosophical depth.

 Small businesses can harness this technique by tying their messaging to familiar ideas or phrases.
 This not only makes your copy more impactful but also fosters a deeper connection with your audience.
+The MBR copywriting framework is a great tool to create a bridge between where the reader is currently at and the relief they are looking for.

 Take a Bite into Better Marketing